The American Conservative: Publication

 Originally published semi-monthly, it was reduced to a monthly publication in August 2009 and, in 2013, a bimonthly publication.

 Impact

 Largely reviled by many American conservatives following its founding due to its pacifist and iconoclastic positions, the magazine spent its early history, according to The Washington Post, as "an unheeded voice in the face of indifferent or hostile elite opinion".
 In subsequent years, the publication evolved into what Matthew Continetti described as a "durable platform for the anti-war right" and, by 2023, Vanity Fair reported that over "the last seven years, the Republican Party has grown to embody just about everything The American Conservative has ever wanted".

 Influence

-In July 2016, J.D.
-Vance gave an interview to The American Conservative about his book Hillbilly Elegy, which was later credited by the New York Times Jennifer Senior with launching the volume's success and putting it "on the map".
+In July 2016, JD Vance gave an interview to The American Conservative about his book Hillbilly Elegy, which was later credited by the New York Times Jennifer Senior with launching the volume's success and putting it "on the map".